I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 There is a small hillock behind Arjuna's Penance where one can find many cave temples.
 A small trek takes one to the cave temples on this hillock.
 In the Varaha Cave Temple (the first image in this article), one can see delicate and intricate workmanship.

-Another attraction is a half-finished fort-like building on this hillock.
-One should not miss two lighthouses towards the end of the trek.
+Another attraction is a half-finished building resembling a fort on this hillock.
+It is an unfinished temple called Rayar Gopuram.
+One should not miss three lighthouses towards the end of the trek.
 The more prominent one was built by the British only a century ago.
-The other one on top of a steep hill was the old lighthouse built during the 7th century by Pallavas.
+The other two were the old lighthouses built during the 7th century by Pallavas.

 4. Krishna's Butterball